MicrosoftEdge/WebView2Feedback/specs/Workers.md

     {
         var dialog = new TextInputDialog(
             title: "Scope of the Service Worker Registration",
-            description: "Specify a scope to get the service worker",
+            description: "Specify a scope uri to get the service worker",
             defaultInput: "");
         if (dialog.ShowDialog() == true)
         {